mholling/nswtopo/README.markdown

     declination:
       spacing: 1000           # perpendicular spacing of magnetic declination lines in metres
-      width: 0.1              # width of the marked lines on the map, in millimetres
+      stroke-width: 0.1       # width of the marked lines on the map, in millimetres
       stroke: darkred         # colour of magnetic declination lines (as a hex triplet or web colour)
       arrows: 150             # spacing in mm of directional arrows (set to 'false' for no arrows)